M. Ravi: Early career (1996–2006)

 In 2004, Ravi represented Shanmugam s/o Murugesu, a taxi driver sentenced to death for smuggling cannabis, in Public Prosecutor v Shanmugam s/o Murugesu.
 After an unsuccessful appeal, Ravi led a public campaign to petition S. R. Nathan, the President of Singapore, to pardon Shanmugam, organising events protesting against the death penalty and Shanmugam's execution.
-President S. R. Nathan ultimately did not issue a pardon, and Shanmugam was subsequently hanged.
-In the same year, Ravi represented a number of political protestors in Chee Siok Chin v Minister for Home Affairs.
-In 2006, Ravi also defended Iwuchukwu Amara Tochi, a Nigerian sentenced to death for drug trafficking.
+President S. R. Nathan did not issue a pardon, and Shanmugam was hanged.
+In the same year, Ravi defended Chee Soon Juan's sister, Chee Siok Chin in a case brought by and represented a number of political protestors in Chee Siok Chin v Minister for Home Affairs on Singapore's constitutional right to free speech.

 Cause lawyering (2006–2021)

 In 2008, Ravi represented opposition politician Chee Soon Juan and his sister Chee Siok Chin in a defamation lawsuit against them by Lee Hsien Loong, the Prime Minister of Singapore, and Lee's father, former Prime Minister Lee Kuan Yew.
 Reuters and The New York Times noted that the waging of lawsuits by Singaporean political leaders have been criticised as attempts to "cripple opposition politicians".
 Ravi later defended other opposition politicians and dissidents in lawsuits against them by politicians from the ruling party.
 These included Roy Ngerng, who was sued by Prime Minister Lee Hsien Loong for defamation; Daniel de Costa, who was charged with criminal defamation for op-eds written on members of the Cabinet of Singapore; and John Tan, who applied for a declaration that his contempt of court conviction did not disqualify him from standing for elections.

-In 2011, Ravi launched a constitutional challenge in the High Court after his client, Tan Eng Hong, was arrested and charged under Section 377A of the Penal Code, which criminalises gay sex.
+In 2011, Ravi launched a constitutional challenge in the High Court after his client, Tan Eng Hong, was arrested and charged under Section 377A of the Penal Code, which criminalised gay sex.
 Tan was charged under Section 377A in 2010, despite the Singapore government stating in parliament that they would no longer prosecute citizens under the law.
 After years of proceedings, the Court of Appeal ruled that Section 377A was not unconstitutional.
 The case was described by The Guardian as a "milestone in the struggle against Section 377A".
 In the same year, Ravi represented British writer Alan Shadrake in Shadrake v Attorney-General after Shadrake was charged with and convicted of scandalising the Singapore judicial system.
-Another of constitutional law case Ravi took up was Vellama d/o Marie Muthu v Attorney-General, which involved Vellama d/o Marie Muthu, a cleaner, bringing a lawsuit against the Singapore government for not holding a by-election after opposition member of parliament Yaw Shin Leong was expelled from the Workers' Party and consequently lost his parliamentary seat.
+Another constitutional law case Ravi took up was Vellama d/o Marie Muthu v Attorney-General, which involved Vellama d/o Marie Muthu, a cleaner, bringing a lawsuit against the Singapore government for not holding a by-election after opposition member of parliament Yaw Shin Leong was expelled from the Workers' Party and consequently lost his parliamentary seat.